progrhyme/clenv/README.md

 A toolkit to organize Command-Line environments including executable scripts and shell resource files.
-This toolkit modularize command-line executables or shell resources and manages them in the way which might looks like [rbenv](https://github.com/rbenv/rbenv) or [plenv](https://github.com/tokuhirom/plenv).
+This toolkit modularize command-line executables or shell resources and manages them in the way which might look like [rbenv](https://github.com/rbenv/rbenv) or [plenv](https://github.com/tokuhirom/plenv).

 ### Table of Contents